 A statement necklace, elevated.
 Bright amazonite, deep lapis, and unique apatite are knotted onto silk, finished with delicate silver accents.
 Satisfying enough to stand alone or perfect for layering.
-Silk measures 22-23” with lobster clap and adjustable length chain closure.
+Necklace measures 22-23” with lobster clap and adjustable length chain closure.
 Sterling silver, which has been oxidized and hand polished for an antique finish.

 About Amazonite: Amazonite is a type of feldspar, ranging in color from bright green to bluish green.
 Like most gems, amazonite has a colorful folklore.
 Said to have been worn or named after the Amazon women warriors during the Bronze Age, amazonite was also reported to have been used by the Egyptians.
 Although its' name is derived from the Amazon River, no deposits have been found there!
 Amazonite is known to help filter out stresses, and aids in communicating truth to others.

 About Apatite: The color of apatite is similar to beautiful tropical waters.
 Apatite is actually the mineral that makes up the teeth and bones of all vertebrate animals.
 The name comes from the Greek word apate, which means, "to deceive."
 Apatite was often confused, therefore "deceiving" many, with some of the more valuable gems such as tourmaline, olivine, peridot, topaz and beryl.
 Apatite's history with humans is long, yet surprisingly vague.
 While the stone has been associated with appetite suppression for centuries, few other traditions are known.
 Give in to the inspirational qualities of the Apatite crystal stone and encourage a peaceful respite from the confusion that comes from adulting in the modern world.